 I Chose The APB Mentoring Program For Accountability

-One of the final reasons I chose the APB Builders Mentoring Program was the accountability.
+One of the final reasons I chose the APB Builders Mentoring Program was accountability.
 I needed that to keep me on track and help me lead and grow my company.

-Andy shortened the list from ten things to three and made me aware of some things that happen in our own office that I also implement now.
+He shortened the list from ten things to three and made me aware of some things that happen in our own office that I also implement now.

 The targets tab and the checkpoints to make sure we’re on par for that every month when we talk is fantastic.

-Third is, for me, the result that we’ve seen here at Vision Homes in such a short period of time is due to the actions that I’m taking and leading by actions and leadership is spreading to our staff.
+The third is, for me, the result that we’ve seen here at Vision Homes in such a short period of time is due to the actions that I’m taking and leading by actions and leadership is spreading to our staff.

 Morale In The Office Is Higher